molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 await app.RunOperatorAsync(args);
 ```

-Since the Reconciler class we created is just essentially a "helper class", it has to be explicitly included in the dependency injection configuration.
-The rest of the classes we've written implement an interface in the KubeOps library, and the `AddKubernetesOperator()` extension and the `RunOperatorAsync()` extension handle all of the routing and dependency injection for those classes.
+Since the Reconciler class is just essentially a "helper class", it has to be explicitly included in the dependency injection configuration.
+The rest of the classes implement an interface in the KubeOps library, and the `AddKubernetesOperator()` extension and the `RunOperatorAsync()` extension handle all of the routing and dependency injection for those classes.

 ### Generating the Kubernetes Assets

-In order to build and package our operator, we need a Dockerfile.
-Likewise, in order to deploy our operator workload and all relevant CRDs, Cluster Roles and workloads, we need to generate some kubeconfig files which contain the required resources.
-The KubeOps library makes this very easy for us by generating those assets as part of the `dotnet build` process.
+A Dockerfile is needed In order to build and package this operator.
+Likewise, some Kubeconfig files are needed in order to deploy the operator and its supporting CRDs, RBAC configurations, and workloads.
+The KubeOps library makes this very easy by generating those assets as part of the `dotnet build` process.
 It does this by coming pre-packaged with a console utility which is then called with [a series of commands][kubeops-utility-commands] as part of the build process.
 The default build parameters are generally adequate, however they can be customized [by setting some build property settings][kubeops-build-props-settings].
 Additionally, any of the documented commands can be invoked outside of the build process by passing the command into a `dotnet run`.
-For example, to generate the CRD objects without running a full build you could call `dotnet run generator crd`.
+For example, to generate the CRD objects without running a full build you could run `dotnet run generator crd`.

 > **NOTE** There is a known issue currently with running a `dotnet build` command when your operator contains webhooks.
-This is due to a requirement on the `csffl` library to generate certificates; if this library is not installed on your system it will fail to generate the operator kubeconfig file.
-The operator can still be run locally, and the CRD kubeconfig files are still generated and can still be deployed.
-This is handled in the Dockerfile so it will be successful with the `docker build` later.
+This is due to requiring the `cfssl`certificate generation library.
+This can be downloaded by using the `curl` commands found in the generated Dockerfile (substitute the architecture in the URLs for your system's architecture), and then setting the `CFSSL_EXECUTABLES_PATH` environment variable to the path where those files can be found.
+More information can be found in [this GitHub issue][github-cfssl-issue].

 ### Testing the operator locally

-Testing our operator locally requires three steps: deploy the CRDs, run the operator, and create a CRD object in our Kubernetes cluster.
-The [KubeOps Command Utility][kubeops-utility-commands] we talked about before can handle installing our CRDs for us - the `dotnet run install` command deploys all of the CRD objects in the project.
-This command does not install the Cluster Roles and Cluster Role bindings because it is intended to be used for testing purposes.
+Testing the operator locally requires three steps: deploy the CRDs, run the operator, and create a CRD object in our Kubernetes cluster.
+The [KubeOps Command Utility][kubeops-utility-commands] can deploy the CRD definitions by using the `dotnet run install` command.

-The second step is to run our operator.
-I'm using Visual Studio Code, and I'm going to use the debugger within VSCode to do this.
-The operator can also just be run using `dotnet run` in a console, but running it in the Visual Studio Code debugger gives the added benefit of being able to step through the operator functions if we need to debug.
-Either way, what will happen is a console application will be launched which runs a Kestrel web server.
+The second step is to run the operator.
+This can be done in your IDE of choice by running the project in a Debugger, or by just running the `dotnet run` command.
+The `dotnet run` command and your IDE's debugger will both start a Kestrel web server and serve the AspNetCore APIs, just like a normal AspNetCore project.
+The advantage of using an IDE and a Debugger (such as Visual Studio Code) is that it allows for stepping through the Reconciler and Finalizer methods for debug purposes.

-Lastly, we need to deploy an instance of the CRD.
-In the case of our Ubuntu CRD we created, that looks like this:
+Once the Operator is running, deploy an instance of the CRD.
+This will cause the Controller to execute the `ReconcileAsync` method, which in turn will call the Reconciler and create the Deployment and ConfigMap resources.
+This can be done using a console command similar to this:

 ``` bash
 cat << EOF | kubectl apply -f -